-In June 2022, the FASB issued ASU 2022-03, Fair Value Measurement (Topic 820): Fair Value Measurement of Equity Securities Subject to Contractual Sale Restrictions.
-This standard clarifies the guidance in Topic 210, when measuring the fair value of an equity security subject to contractual restrictions that prohibit the sale of an equity security and introduces new disclosure requirements for equity securities subject to contractual sale restrictions that are measured at fair value in accordance with Topic 820.
-The guidance is effective for the annual period beginning after December 15, 2023, with early adoption permitted.
-The Company does not expect that the adoption of this standard will have a material impact on its financial statements and related disclosures.
+In June 2022, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2022-03, Fair Value Measurement (Topic 820): Fair Value Measurement of Equity Securities Subject to Contractual Sale Restrictions.
+This standard update clarifies the guidance in Topic 210, related to measuring the fair value of an equity security subject to contractual sale restrictions that prohibit the sale of an equity security and introduces new disclosure requirements for equity securities subject to contractual sale restrictions that are measured at fair value in accordance with Topic 820.
+The guidance is effective for annual periods beginning after December 15, 2023, with early adoption permitted.
+The Company adopted this standard on January 1, 2024, and it did not have a material impact on the Company's condensed financial statements or related disclosures.